escottalexander/simpleTones.js/README.md

 ```js
 playTone("C")
 ```
 The way chords work is that they play three tones that together equal "C".
 Currently all chords available are based on tones in the fourth scale.
-Chords from other scales coming in a later release
+Chords from other scales coming in a later release.
 You can play major chords like "G", "E" and "A", sharp chords such as "C#", "D# and "G# or even minor chords like "Em", "Cm" and "Am"!

 ### Style